Chart Color Schemes

 Bli Bli lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Bli Bli's population was approximately 11,888 as of November 2025.
-This figure reflects an increase of 1,138 people since the 2021 Census, which reported a population of 10,750.
-The change is inferred from the estimated resident population of 11,834 in June 2024 and an additional 123 validated new addresses since the Census date.
-This results in a population density ratio of 265 persons per square kilometer.
-Bli Bli's growth rate of 10.6% since the 2021 census exceeded the non-metro area (8.8%) and the national average, indicating it as a growth leader in the region.
-Interstate migration contributed approximately 66.9% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Bli Bli's population is around 11,896 as of Feb 2026.
+This reflects an increase of 1,146 people since the 2021 Census, which reported a population of 10,750 people.
+The change is inferred from the estimated resident population of 11,834 from the ABS as of June 2024 and an additional 124 validated new addresses since the Census date.
+This level of population equates to a density ratio of 265 persons per square kilometer.
+Bli Bli's growth of 10.7% since the 2021 census exceeded the Rest of Qld (9.1%) and the national average, marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration contributing approximately 66.9%.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort.
-Future population dynamics anticipate an above median growth of national non-metropolitan areas, with the area projected to increase by 1,850 persons to 2041 based on the latest annual ERP population numbers, reflecting a total gain of 15.1% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
+Anticipating future trends, an above median population growth of national non-metropolitan areas is projected, with the area expected to increase by 1,850 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 15.0% over the 17 years.

 Frequently Asked Questions - Population